The Red Bench Speaker Series presents Snurfing to Snowboarding with Paul Graves, Thursday, March 12th at the Vermont Ski and Snowboard Museum.

 Our featured speaker, Paul Graves, was at the center of it all.
-He organized the 1982 National Snow Surfing Championships at Suicide Six (now Saskadena Six), opened Vermont’s first snowboard shop, and became one of the sport’s earliest rider representatives in professional snowboarding.
+He organized the 1982 National Snow Surfing Championships at Saskadena Six (then known as Suicide Six), opened Vermont’s first snowboard shop, and became one of the sport’s earliest rider representatives in professional snowboarding.

-We’ll be joined by a few others from those early days to share stories from the 70s and 80s when ski areas slowly began opening their slopes to snowboarders and a new chapter in winter sports history was written.
+We’ll also be joined by Mark and Chuck Heingartner, Eric Brammer, and others from those early days to share firsthand stories from the 70s and 80s, when ski areas slowly began opening their slopes to snowboarders and a new chapter in winter sports history was written.
+The conversation will be moderated by Chris Copley.

-Come relive the early days, hear firsthand stories, and celebrate Vermont’s role in shaping snowboarding as we know it today.
+Come relive the early days, hear the stories behind the movement, and celebrate Vermont’s role in shaping snowboarding as we know it today.

 Event Admission is $10 and can be purchased in advance.

-Doors to the Museum at 1 South Main Street, Stowe, open at 6:00 PM, and guests are invited to explore the exhibits and socialize.
-Your admission helps support the Museum's mission to “collect, preserve, and celebrate Vermont's rich skiing and snowboarding history.”
+Doors to the Museum at 1 South Main Street, Stowe, open at 6:00 PM.
+Guests are invited to explore the exhibits before the program begins at 6:30 PM.
+Your admission helps support the Museum’s mission to collect, preserve, and celebrate Vermont’s rich skiing and snowboarding history.

 Red Bench Speaker Series sponsors include Spruce Peak, rk Miles, and Sisler Builders.